 On this page:

 - Preparation and Certify & Sign roles.
 You will need to decide who will be designated to prepare the instruments and who will be authorised to certify and sign e-dealing transactions within your firm.
 You may initially decide that only partners can certify and sign.
-However, as your firm becomes more comfortable with the application you may want to delegate the Certify & Sign process to non-partners including staff solicitors, senior associates and senior solicitors.
+You may also want to delegate the Certify & Sign process to non-partners including staff solicitors, senior associates and senior solicitors.
 See Managing Sign-off Risk for more information.

 Following an approach from the client, there are five main steps in the e-dealing transaction process (as outlined in the diagram below).